The structure of the Arabic language is well-suited to harmonious

 to new heights (or extremes) in order to demonstrate his prowess with word-play and his

 seemingly inexhaustible vocabulary.
-In one work, he used only those letters of the alphabet which have
+In one work, he used only those letters of the

 no dots or do not join to the following letter in a word.
 Even so, for more than seven